-- 140.268.
-Recommendation 18.
-The successful implementation and effective operation of a risk-based approach to AML/CFT depends on strong senior management leadership, which includes oversight of the development and implementation of the risk-based approach across the VASP sector.
-Recommendation 18 also requires information sharing within the group, where relevant, regarding in particular unusual transactions or activities. - 269.
+- 298. Recommendation 18.
+The successful implementation and effective operation of a RBA to AML/CFT depends on strong senior management leadership, which includes oversight of the development and implementation of the RBA across the VASP sector.
+Recommendation 18 also requires information sharing within the group, where relevant, regarding in particular unusual transactions or activities. - 299.
 VASP and other obliged entities should maintain AML/CFT programmes and systems that are adequate to manage and mitigate their risks.
 The nature and extent of the AML/CFT controls will depend upon a number of factors, including the nature, scale and complexity of the VASP's business, the diversity of its operations, including geographical diversity, its customer base, product and activity profile, and the degree of risk associated with each area of its operations, among other factors.